 They have some antibacterial properties, full of antioxidants and cancer-fighting compounds.

-These health benefits are amazing, it also helps to control blood sugar level, boost bone density,
+These health benefits are amazing, they also helps control blood sugar level, boost bone density,

 Reduce the risk of heart disease and also boosts digestive health.

-So, sorry for my long story but I hoped you gained something from it, it’s nice to use red onions.
+So, sorry for my long story but I hope you gained something from it, it’s nice to use red onions.

 Did you purchase your red onion in bulk for future use and you seem to be running low on ideas of how to store your red onions?

-This is just a tip of the iceberg that I give you on this powerful veggie.
+This is just the tip of the iceberg that I give you on this powerful veggie.

 Do not alter our shelf life estimates with your medical advice, eat well and stay healthy.

-Practice food hygiene and food safety always, when your food is going bad, throw them out and get a fresh one.
+Practice food hygiene and food safety always, when your food is going bad, throw it out and get a fresh one.

-Remember, how long does red onion last in the fridge?
+Remember, I started with the question ”how long does red onion last in the fridge